percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/backup.streaming.rst

 Streaming Backups
 ================================================================================

-Streaming mode, supported by |Percona XtraBackup|, sends backup to ``STDOUT`` in the |xbstream| format instead of copying files to the backup directory.
+**Percona XtraBackup** supports streaming mode.
+Streaming mode sends a backup to ``STDOUT`` in the |xbstream| format instead of copying the files to the backup directory.

-This allows you to use other programs to filter the output of the backup, providing greater flexibility for storage of the backup.
+This method allows you to use other programs to filter the output of the backup, providing greater flexibility for storage of the backup.
 For example, compression is achieved by piping the output to a compression utility.
 One of the benefits of streaming backups and using Unix pipes is that the backups can